MyDroneFleets UAV Hardware Tracker

 Scope

-Q. Do off-the-shelf DJI drones require the UA Tracker to be mounted?
+Q. Do off-the-shelf DJI drones require the UAV Tracker to be mounted?

-A. Trackers will be required as long as the UA fulfils the requirement (applicable to most DJI models except those less than 250g).
+In Singapore, Network Remote ID using CFMS Trackers is mandated nationally for all commercial operations as long as the UA fulfils the requirement (applicable to most DJI models except those less than 250g, indoor or tethered flights, or drone shows).

 Safety

-Q. What am I supposed to do if the UA Tracker is deemed to affect the safe operation of the UA?
-What if the tracker causes interference or instability of the UA?
+Q. What am I supposed to do if the UAV Tracker is deemed to affect the safe operation of the UAV?
+What if the tracker causes interference or instability of the UAV?

-A. Garuda Robotics, in conjunction with the Civil Aviation Authority of Singapore (CAAS), have conducted numerous tests on UA above 250g without significant impact on the operation of the UA.
+A. Garuda Robotics, in conjunction with the Civil Aviation Authority of Singapore (CAAS), have conducted numerous tests on UAVs above 250g without significant impact on the operation of the UAVs.

 Since June 2022, tracker use has been made compulsory for all non-recreational drone activities in Singapore, including by military and government agencies such as the Air Force (RSAF) and Police Force (SPF).
 To date, thousands of flight hours have been logged across dozens of drone models.
 There have been no issues with safety or interference.

-The Tracker contains sensors and lithium batteries, and is as safe as a typical commercial off the shelf UA.
+The Tracker contains sensors and lithium batteries, and is as safe as a typical commercial off the shelf UAVs.
 The tracker is rated to operate in most of Singapore’s and Malaysia’s outdoor environments.

 Q. When using the tracker, how is TFOA risk (Things Falling off Aircraft) managed?